-2021 Donors Delivering Report can be accessed here: www.donorsdelivering.report
+The 2022 Donors Delivering Report can be accessed here.

 Notes to the editor:

-- Donors Delivering for SRHR is an annual publication and accountability tool that analyses the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) database of SRHR funding disbursements.
-The 2021 report analyses the latest data available, which is from 2019.
-Donors Delivering for SRHR was previously known as Euromapping and has been published since 2011.
+- Donors Delivering for SRHR is an annual publication and serves as an accountability tool that analyses the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) database of SRHR funding disbursements.
+The 2022 report summarises the latest data available, which is from 2020.
+Donors Delivering for SRHR was previously known as Euromapping and was first published in 2011.

-- The report analyses three key areas of SRHR: reproductive, maternal, newborn, and child health, family planning, and sexual and reproductive rights.
+- The report analyses three key areas of SRHR: reproductive, maternal, newborn, and child health (RMNCH); family planning (FP); and sexual and reproductive rights (SRHR).

 - Deutsche Stiftung Weltbevölkerung (DSW) a global development organisation that addresses the challenges faced by youth to exercise their sexual and reproductive health and rights (SRHR), and to meet their need for health services.
 We work with young people on raising awareness on SRHR, gender equality, and improving access to modern contraceptives.
 We work with policy-makers to ensure political and financial support for SRHR and youth-friendly services, and advocate for political commitment and critical investments into global health and R&D for poverty-related and neglected diseases.
 We work in close collaboration with partners to address SRHR challenges through multisectoral approaches.